 If the former Choices customer is engaged in work, training, or education at any level, then the Board must ensure that Choices child care continues for the duration of the 12-month eligibility period, and no Activity Interruption is entered.

-If the customer is no longer participating in any work, training, or education activity at any level, then the Board child care contractor must enter an Activity Interruption into theTWIST Choices Child Care Program Detail.
+If the customer is no longer participating in any work, training, or education activity at any level, then the Board child care contractor must enter an Activity Interruption into the child care case management system .
 The Activity Interruption Start Date immediately follows the Choices case closure date.

-Board child care contractors must be aware that the Choices program will outreach former Choices customers whose cases were closed for noncompliance.
-Choices program outreach results in the creation of a new Choices Program Detail in TWIST.
+Board child care contractors must be aware that the Choices program staff will outreach former Choices customers whose cases were closed for noncompliance.
 However, Choices outreach does not indicate that a customer is participating again.
-Choices staff will issue a new E-2510 (or other locally developed form) when a Choices customer whose Choices case was previously closed begins participating again.
+Choices staff will send an automated referral from the workforce case management system when a Choices customer whose Choices case was previously closed begins participating again.

-Boards must be aware that Choices customers may choose to voluntarily withdraw children from
+Boards must be aware that Choices customers may choose to voluntarily withdraw children from CCS.

-Note: “Transitional” is no longer an eligibility category for .
-However, former Choices child care recipients who are within 12 months of exiting TANF will have At-Risk priority status.
-These individuals may apply for At-Risk without being placed on the waiting list, if at the time of application, they are within 12 months of exiting TANF.
-Choices staff notes the eligibility for this priority group on the E-2510 form.
+Note: “Transitional” is no longer an eligibility category for CCS.
+However, former Choices child care recipients who are within 12 months of exiting TANF will have Low-Income priority status.
+These individuals may apply for Low-Income CCS without being placed on the waiting list, if at the time of application, they are within 12 months of exiting TANF.
+Choices staff notes the eligibility for this priority in the automated referral from the workforce case management system.
 Please refer to the table in D-301.g for more information.

 D-301.e: Notice of Choices Case Reopening

-Boards must be aware that a customer who was previously in the Choices program may return to the Choices program during the 12-month eligibility period for .
-Board child care contractors are required to ensure that when a Choices child care customer returns to participating in the Choices program, any open child care Activity Interruption is ended and the current 12-month eligibility period for continues.
-The Activity Interruption Return Date should match the begin date on the Choices E-2510 form.
+Boards must be aware that a customer who was previously in the Choices program may return to the Choices program during the 12-month eligibility period for CCS.
+Board child care contractors are required to ensure that when a Choices child care customer returns to participating in the Choices program, any open child care Activity Interruption is ended and the current 12-month eligibility period for CCS continues.
+The Activity Interruption Return Date should match the begin date on the automated referral from the workforce case management system.

 D-301.f: Activity Interruptions for Choices Child Care Customers

-Boards must ensure that Activity Interruptions are entered into TWIST only when a Choices case is closed and a customer experiences a permanent cessation of any work, training, or education activity.
+Boards must ensure that Activity Interruptions are entered into the child care case management system only when a Choices case is closed and a customer experiences a permanent cessation of any work, training, or education activity.

-For customers experiencing a permanent cessation of work, training, or education activity, child care must continue for a minimum of three months or until the scheduled redetermination, whichever is sooner.
+For customers experiencing a permanent cessation of work, training, or education activity, child care must continue for a minimum of three months (which is implemented as 90 days in the child care case management system) or until the scheduled redetermination, whichever is sooner.
 If the customer enters an activity at any level within the three months, then care must continue for the duration of the 12-month eligibility period.

-As described in D-801, Boards must ensure that temporary changes in work, training, or education participation do not affect a customer’s eligibility for .
+As described in D-801, Boards must ensure that temporary changes in work, training, or education participation do not affect a customer’s eligibility for CCS.

 Figure 1: Example of Choices Participation Starting and Stopping within the Child Care 12-Month Eligibility Period